htdebeer/paru/using_paru.md

 Once I started using pandoc for all my papers, articles, and other writings, I found that using the command line interface was a bit cumbersome because of the many options I used.
-Of course I used the shell's history so I did not have to retype the pandoc invocations each time I used them, but as write multiple documents at the same time and often on different computers, this felt as a stop-gap solution at best.
+Of course I used the shell's history so I did not have to retype the pandoc invocations each time I used them, but as I write multiple documents at the same time and often on different computers, this felt as a stop-gap solution at best.
 Would it not be great if I could specify all the command-line options to pandoc in the markdown files themselves?
 To